chromaui/learnstorybook.com/content/angular/en/simple-component.md

 We’ve now successfully built out a component without needing a server or running the entire frontend application.
 The next step is to build out the remaining Taskbox components one by one in a similar fashion.

-As you can see, getting started building components in in isolation is easy and fast.
+As you can see, getting started building components in isolation is easy and fast.
 We can expect to produce a higher-quality UI with less bugs and more polish because it’s possible to dig in and test every possible state.

 ## Automated Testing